 Suppose that we want to know if acute trauma to a joint (an exposure) causes chronic knee osteoarthritis (an outcome).
-Because it would be unethical to randomize individuals to have joint trauma inflicted (i.e. to conduct a randomized controlled trial), we decide to tackle this question by using observational data from a hospital registry.
-Let’s say that in this dataset we detect an association between joint trauma and knee osteoarthritis.
+Because it would be unethical to conduct an experiment whereby we deliberately inflict joint trauma to assess its effects on chronic knee osteoarthritis, we decide to tackle this question by using observational data from a hospital registry.
+Let’s say that, in this dataset, we detect an association between joint trauma and knee osteoarthritis.
 To claim that this association represents a causal effect, we need to first rule out two possible issues that lead to a non-causal association:

 - Collider bias

 Only if we can rule out these biases can we begin to think that association may imply causation.

 Confounding occurs when an exposure and an outcome share a common cause (the confounder; Figure 1).
 Failure to control for the confounder makes it appear that there is an association between the exposure and the outcome, whereas in fact both are caused by the confounder and are not related to each other at all (or as strongly).

 Figure 1.
 Causal diagram illustrating the structure of confounding.

 In our example, it is plausible that joint trauma and knee osteoarthritis share a common cause – high impact sport (the confounder).
 That is, individuals involved in high impact sport may be more susceptible to both acute joint trauma and chronic knee osteoarthritis (through repeated use).
 In this case, if the confounder (high impact sport) is not controlled for in the data analysis, we will observe a distorted association between joint trauma and knee osteoarthritis (Figure 2).